rvzg/Flame-Auto-Clicker/README.md

 ### Disclaimer / Terms of Use
 - This software is for **personal use only**.
+- Do **not** use this software to cheat, break rules, or violate the terms of service of other applications.
 - RVZG is **not responsible** for any data loss, account bans, or system issues resulting from misuse.
 - **Tampering Warning:** Modifying the script or executable to bypass protections, automate prohibited behavior, or redistribute altered versions may cause serious malfunctions and legal consequences.